rpy2/rpy2/doc/source/vector.rst

 :class:`DataFrame`
 ------------------

-Data frames are important data structures in R, as they are used to represent a data to analyze in a study in a relatively large number of cases.
+Data frames are a common way in R to represent the data to analyze.

 A data frame can be thought of as a tabular representation of data, with one variable per column, and one data point per row.
 Each column